yguo48/insight-donation-analytics/README.md

 # Code implementation
 1. data_validation.py is screening the data per requirement of this project.
 Transaction that has invalid input will be ignored in the data processing
 2. Donation-analytics.py is the main coding file that conducts the data analysis.
+3. python modules needed: math, datetime, sys, sortedcontainers

 # Repo directory structure